darchr/gem5/configs/example/bbv/README.md

 ```

-Each new interval/basic block vector starts with an identifying letter ‘T.’ The vectors consist of basic block identifiers and frequency pairs, with a single pair for a unique basic block that was entered and exited during program’s execution.
+Each new interval/basic block vector starts with an identifying letter 'T.' The vectors consist of basic block identifiers and frequency pairs, with a single pair for a unique basic block that was entered and exited during program’s execution.
 The format for each basic block is as follows: a basic block identifier, colon, and the frequency of access of that basic block (entry amount multiplied by the number of instructions in the block).
 The frequency count is multiplied by the number of instructions that are in the basic block, in order to weigh the count so that instructions in small basic blocks aren't counted as more important than instructions in large basic blocks.
 The pairs are separated from each other by a space.

 The [SimPoints 3.2](https://cseweb.ucsd.edu/~calder/simpoint/) program only processes lines that start with a "T".
 All other lines are ignored.
 Traditionally comments are indicated by starting a line with a "#" character.
 Some other BBV generation tools, such as PinPoints, generate lines beginning with letters other than "T" to indicate more information about the program being run.
 We do not generate these, as the SimPoints utility ignores them.